holepunchto/hyperdrive/README.md

 #### `drive.on('update')`

 Emitted when there is a new update to the drive.
+Not triggered unless you load the data.
+Use `drive.watch()` to start loading.

 #### `drive.on('peer-add', peer)`